Q: I’m interested in sponsoring, where do I learn more?

 Q: I’m a student, do you have student pricing?

-A: Yes, we offer student pricing.
-Please email email@example.com to receive the discount code.
+A: Yes, we offer discounted student pricing.
+Please email firstname.lastname@example.org to receive the discount code.
+Alternatively, we also welcome volunteers!

 Q: How do I know if my company is a MnSEIA member to receive the discounted member ticket pricing?